DarCo Project

 DarCo Summary scheme2

 We have established a research consortium composed of international researchers in subterranean biology and conservation science.
-The consortium involves 11 countries and 13 research institutes, totaling 42 team members (with the plan to hire several PhDs and PostDocs).
+The consortium involves 11 countries and 13 research institutes, totaling >50 team members.
 Accordingly, we will be able to cover the breadth of subterranean habitats and taxa across Europe within a unified framework and shared databases.
 Our consortium includes leading scientists on subterranean biology operating across main subterranean areas in the continent and oceanic islands, curators of main databases on subterranean species distributions and traits, and researchers holding expertise in taxonomy, ecological modeling, phylogenetic methods, functional diversity, and spatial prioritization.

 Partner 01: National ResearchCouncil, Water Research Institute (IRSA-CNR) Project Coordinator: Stefano Mammola